aaron-grau/curic/javascript/readings/client-side-javascript.md

 code.
 If the `src` attribute is given, the browser fetches the code.
 If the `script` tag has a body (called **inline JavaScript**), it is treated as JavaScript code and executed.
-Inline JavaScript is considered poor style and is hard to keep organized, so use inline JS at a minimum.
+Inline JavaScript is considered poor style and is hard to keep organized, so keep inline JS use at a minimum.

 In this example, we would first fetch and execute the jQuery library from Google, then run the inline alert code, then fetch and run our